-Checking for repeated states
+Checking for repeating states

-One of the problems with BT - as well as with all search algorithms - is the potential for looping.
-If the algorithm ever reaches a state, which it has already visited on its path from the initial state, and just continues the state space exploration, then it will repeatedly generate the same sequence of states and may never break out of this loop.
+One of the problems with the BT algorithm - as well as with all search algorithms - is the potential for looping.
+If the algorithm ever reaches a state, which it has already visited on its path from the initial state, then it will repeatedly generate the same sequence of states and may never break out of the loop.

-In principle, it is quite easy to avoid this problem.
-The simplest way is to check, after reaching any state, whether that state is not present on the current path from the start state.
-And if it is, then prevent the exploration of this just arrived at, revisited state.
+It is easy to avoid this problem.
+The simplest way is to check, after reaching each new state, whether that state is not present in the currently examined path from the initial state.